bibixx/solar-system/README.md

 # Solar system
-Solar System made entierly in CSS.
+Solar System made entirely in CSS.
 No line of JS whatsoever.

 Features:
 * Possibility to zoom in and out